On the Power of Delayed Flexibility: Balls, Bins, and a Few Opaque Promotions: Introduction

+\paragraph{Delivery windows in e-commerce fulfillment.} Consider a setting in which customers living in the same zip code place orders on an e-commerce website.
+Each customer (ball) has a preferred delivery window (bin), but the e-commerce company {can achieve greater efficiency by having a similar number of orders associated with each delivery window.} If too many customers choose the same delivery window, the e-commerce company may assign customers placing orders closer to the delivery date to a lesser-loaded delivery window that is within a few hours of their preferred window.
+However, the company wants to do this as infrequently as possible, as it represents a costly inconvenience to the customer.

+\paragraph{Dynamic workforce scheduling.} In settings with flexible workforces (e.g., volunteers in nonprofit organizations \citep{escallon2025sharing}, gig economy workers in online retail fulfillment \citep{amazonFlexibleJobs}), workers (balls) may begin signing up for their preferred shifts (bins) well in advance of the shift date.
+As in the delivery window example, these organizations prefer to have a balanced supply of workers across shifts.
+Closer to the shift date, the organization may start to assign shifts to workers (or close off over-subscribed shifts).
+This{, however,} comes at the cost of a worse experience for flexible workers, who place a high value on the ability to choose their schedule.

-\textbf{Inventory management.} Consider a retailer that sells a large number of a few different products, and jointly restocks them all once the stock of any one product is depleted.
-For inventory costs to be minimized, the retailer wants \emph{all} items to be close to depletion at the time when restocking occurs (see \cref{sec:prelim} for more details); however, imbalances in remaining inventory do not affect the retailer's supply costs at other points in time \cite{elmachtoub2019value}.
+\paragraph{Inventory management via opaque selling.} Consider a retailer that sells a large number of a few different products (bins), and jointly restocks them all once the stock of any one product is depleted by customers (balls).
+For inventory costs to be minimized, the retailer wants \emph{all} items to be close to depletion at the time restocking occurs; however, imbalances in remaining inventory do not affect the retailer's supply costs at other points in time.
+In practice, to address these inventory imbalances, retailers may offer opaque products to customers \citep{elmachtoub2015retailing, elmachtoub2019value}.
+These products give the retailer the right to choose which item is allocated to the customer (thereby giving the retailer more control over her inventory levels), at the cost of a discount. \Cref{fig:opaque_example} presents two examples of this practice.
+For instance, \Cref{fig:opaque-stapler} shows an example in which a seller on Amazon.com offers a randomly-colored stapler at a discount relative to staplers of a specific color.
+Similarly, \Cref{fig:opaque-socks} shows a retailer selling a ``Grab Bag'' of calf sleeves of unknown color for \$45, compared to calf sleeves of a specific color selling for \$75.
+Common to both examples is that the retailer offers a subset of products of similar quality and decides which specific item from this subset to allocate to the customer after the purchase has been made.

-\textbf{Parcel delivery.} Consider a delivery fulfillment center in which parcels arrive in an online fashion over the course of a day.
-When a parcel arrives, it is allocated to one of several different trucks based on its destination.
-To avoid some trucks being overutilized, the goal is to have different trucks with approximately equal loads.
-However, for the truck's utilization only the final load matters; at earlier times during the day the balance of parcels is immaterial for the later truck utilization.